lhp7895/ShadowVPN-wiki-official-20160624/Configure via LuCI on OpenWRT.md

 and you couldn't figure out why, use LuCI to configure instead.

 1. Clear the content of `client_up.sh` and `client_down.sh` so that they won't change route table any more.
+Remove `/etc/hotplug.d/iface/30-shadowvpn` if it exists.

 2. Add a new interface, select tun0.